juanluispaz/ts-sql-query/docs/queries/dynamic-queries.md

 See [Dynamic conditions](../supported-operations.md#dynamic-conditions) for more information.

+Sometimes you need to extend the availables rules to use in dynamic conditions to provede more functionality to your dinamic conditions; to do this you will need to construct an object (it can contain inner objects), where the key is the name of the rule, and the value is a function that receives as an argument the configuration of the rule, and it must return a boolean value source.
+When you create the dynamic condition, you must provide the extension as the second argument.
+See [Full dynamic select](#full-dynamic-select) for a complete example.

 ## Select dynamically picking columns

 **Important**: This feature offers you the most extreme form of modification over the queries but the hardest one to figure out the consequences because the columns can disappear.
 Try to use first [Ignorable expression as null](#ignorable-expression-as-null) instead of this feature where the structure of the columns is kept as is, and you will be able to reason over your queries more easily.